 One of my favorite people is Teresa DeMatos, who co-pastors Indian Lake Church with her husband, Lee DeMatos.
 Together, they have experienced some powerful encounters with Jesus and - even more exciting - some very personal answers to prayer!

-Teresa, in particular, is a prayer warrior who believes and practices the kind of pastoring described in 1 Peter 2:25: she oversees and shepherds the souls in her care primarily through prayer.
-While many leaders might feel overwhelmed by the pressing needs and burdens of the people they are called to, she has found that bringing these issues to God in prayer first makes her a powerful partner with Jesus, the chief Shepherd.
+Teresa is a prayer warrior who believes and practices the kind of pastoring described in 1 Peter 2:25: she oversees and shepherds the souls in her care primarily through prayer.
+While many leaders might feel overwhelmed by the pressing needs and burdens of the people they are called to, she has found that bringing these issues to God in prayer first makes her a powerful partner with Jesus, our chief Shepherd.

 I asked Teresa if she would share with His Inscriptions readers what her prayer life is like on a day-to-day basis.
 Her stories will inspire you!